Users required to re-encrypt their XRP Ledger wallets by assigning a new regular key will be notified via wallet client.

 - A master key pair that is intrinsically related to the XRP Ledger wallet's ID and which you keep offline or disabled.

-- A regular key pair that is explicitly assigned to the XRP Ledger wallet and which can be used to sign all transactions for the account, except for the ones reserved for the master key pair.
+- A regular key pair that is explicitly assigned to the XRP Ledger wallet and which can be used to sign all transactions for the account.